-A CNS tumor is especially problematic because a person’s thought processes and movements can be affected.
+A CNS tumor is especially problematic because a person’s thought processes and movements may be affected.
 This type of tumor may be challenging to treat because the tissues around the tumor are often vital to the body’s functioning.
+The treatment of CNS tumors in infants and young children may be especially challenging because a child's brain is still developing.

 The brain is the center of thought, memory, and emotion.
 It controls the 5 senses, which include smell, touch, taste, hearing, and sight.
 It also controls movement and other basic functions of the body, including heartbeat, circulation, and breathing.
 The spinal cord consists of nerves that carry information back and forth between the body and the brain.